MicrosoftDocs/azure-docs/articles/data-factory/data-factory-use-custom-activities.md

 	2 occurrences(s) of the search term "Microsoft" were found in the file inputfolder/2015-11-16-00/file.txt.

-You will create a Data Factory project in the same solution that has the custom activity project.
-This Data Factory project will contain the following entities:
+Here are the steps you will be performing in this section:

+1. Create a **data factory**.
-1. **Linked services** for the Azure Batch pool of VMs on which the custom activity will run and the Azure Storage that holds the input/output blobs.
+2. **Linked services** for the Azure Batch pool of VMs on which the custom activity will run and the Azure Storage that holds the input/output blobs.
 2. Input and output **datasets** that represent input and output of the custom activity.
 3. **Pipeline** that uses the custom activity.
 4. **Data factory**.
 You will create one when publishing these entities to Azure.

+[AZURE.NOTE] Create the file.txt and upload it to a blob container if you haven't already done so.
+See the instructions above.

 ### Step 1: Create the data factory